imagineLife/big-site/content/mongo/overview.md

 Remove columns without api changes? busted.
 Change how data is stored to simplify query logic?
 Better update that api or else.

-Anywho, the candidate's reply has poured metaphorical gasoline on a little flame of mine... `well we've been using Mongo so we don't really have to deal with it`(_or something like that_).
+Anywho, the candidate's reply has poured metaphorical gasoline on a little flame of mine...
+`well we've been using Mongo so we don't really have to deal with it`(_or something like that_).

+Intriguing.
+Perplexing.
+Freeing, for my brief experience with _dealing with_ versioning db table setups.
+...this also pushed me farther down a road of _what it might really take to version data in Mongo_.